 The instrumental variable $(Z)$ for schooling is the distance (in kilometers) from the office of the community head to the nearest secondary school.
-The main assumption from \cite{Carneiroal2017} is that if we consider two individuals with equally educated parents, with the same religion, living in a village which is located in an area that is equally rural, in the same province, and at the same distance of a health post, then distance to the nearest secondary school is uncorrelated with direct determinants of wages other than schooling.
+The main assumption from \citet{Carneiroal2017} is that if we consider two individuals with equally educated parents, with the same religion, living in a village which is located in an area that is equally rural, in the same province, and at the same distance of a health post, then distance to the nearest secondary school is uncorrelated with direct determinants of wages other than schooling.
 The authors present evidence that this assumption is likely to hold, suggesting that the IV is valid.
-In particular, they show that, once the previously mentioned variables are controlled for, there is no dependence between the distance to the nearest secondary school and whether the individual ever failed a grade in elementary school, how many times he repeated a grade in elementary school, and whether he had to work while attending elementary school.
+In particular, they show that, once the listed control variables are held fixed, there is no dependence between the distance to the nearest secondary school and whether the individual ever failed a grade in elementary school, how many times he repeated a grade in elementary school, and whether he had to work while attending elementary school.
 In addition, they show (using a different sample) that the distance variable is unrelated to test scores (Math, Bahasa, Science, and Social Studies) in elementary school.
-However, the validity of the distance to the nearest secondary school instrument remains highly questionable.
-For this reason, this exercise should be seen as illustrative.
+The validity of the distance-to-secondary-school instrument remains a maintained and contestable assumption, so this exercise should be interpreted as illustrative.